Don’t you just love digital cameras for kids? The delete option is so awesome — and you’re not wasting film like in the old days.

 - MOVEMENT: Hold the camera still while you take the picture.

-Camera Projects for Beginners
+Photography Projects for Beginners

 PHOTO ABC BOOK: Save your photos, you’re going to be making an alphabet book on this guest post by Esther Hershenhorn.